caurnhammer/AurnhammerFrank_CogSci2019/README.md

 RNN code (in Python) in directory rnns/ .

 Statistical analysis code (in Julia) in directory analysis/ .
+Analysis code requires dev version of package MixedModels to allow for uncorrelated random intercepts and random slopes.

 Data used in this research available for download at https://osf.io/pnv4h/